MarkCondello/dev-notes/Silverstripe/index.md

   }

 ```
-Here we are settings up the ORM relationship with ServiceType and including a
+Here we are settings up the ORM relationship with a `ServiceType` and include a
 [dropdown list](https://api.silverstripe.org/4/SilverStripe/Forms/DropdownField.html)
- which includes all the ServiceTypes as options.
+ with all `ServiceType` options.
-The dropdown list stores the `ServiceTypeID` on the `LandingPage` Object which is how SS sets the relational column with `ServiceTypes`.
+The dropdown list stores the `ServiceTypeID` to the `LandingPage` which is how SS sets the relationship with a `ServiceType`.